-At White Mountain Dental Implant and Oral Surgery Center, you have the option of multiple types of anesthesia and sedation for ultimate comfort and safety in the convenience of our fully-equipped North Conway, NH, practice.
+At White Mountain Dental Implant and Oral Surgery Center, you have the option of multiple types of anesthesia and sedation for ultimate comfort and safety in the convenience of our fully-equipped North Conway and Littleton, NH, offices.
 Whether your treatment is cutting-edge dental implant placement, wisdom teeth removal, or any of the other procedures we offer, it is our highest goal to help you feel relaxed about your procedure and to eliminate discomfort during surgery.
 As an oral surgeon, Dr. Williams has had many years of hospital-based anesthesia training to administer all levels of sedation, including general anesthesia.

 During your consultation with Dr. Williams, your options for anesthesia will be discussed in depth.
 The method of anesthesia that is chosen will depend on the nature of the surgical procedure to be performed, your level of apprehension about treatment, and any health concerns.
 For the safest anesthesia and sedation experience possible, Dr. Williams and his surgical team will monitor you continuously during and after your procedure.